calebikhuohon/leetcode/README.md

 # leetcode
-my solutions to leetcode problems (in Go at the moment)
+my solutions to leetcode problems (in Go.
+Other languages to come soon, hopefully)